colemaring/sd1/README.md

 - Server is updated on changes to /client/dist <br>

 ## TODO:
-connect APIs for fetching user data and historical data when loading page
+connect APIs for fetching user data and historical data when loading page <br>
+weird bug where the client_test.py freezes after 20 seconds